 Two Truths and a Lie

-Lastly, Two Truths and a Lie is a more common icebreaker for both virtual and in-person setup.
+Lastly, Two Truths and a Lie is a more common icebreaker for both virtual and in-person setups.
 You can use an interactive board through Google Jamboard in listing their statements.

 Participants only have to state three things about themselves, which should be two facts and one lie.
 The rest have to determine which statement is a lie, either through votation or by repeating the statement out loud.